element-hq/element-x-android/docs/_developer_onboarding.md

 Also generally it is recommended to provide the `Throwable` to the Timber log functions.

-Last point, not that `Timber.v` function may have no effect on some devices.
+Last point, note that `Timber.v` function may have no effect on some devices.
 Prefer using `Timber.d` and up.

 #### Rageshake

 Rageshake is a feature to send bug report directly from the application.
 Just shake your phone and you will be prompted to send a bug report.

-Bug report can contain:
+Bug reports can contain:
 - a screenshot of the current application state
 - the application logs from up to 15 application starts
 - the logcat logs
-- the key share history (crypto data)

 The data will be sent to an internal server, which is not publicly accessible.
 A GitHub issue will also be created to a private GitHub repository.